labiybafakh/WRS2023/README.md

 # WRS2023

-Wold Robot Summit 2023, Japan
+This code is used to compete at Wold Robot Summit 2023, Japan.
+This repository is not standalone, it needs [Seed Solution R7 ROS](https://github.com/seed-solutions/seed_r7_ros_pkg) repository.

 # Team
 1. Dwi Kurnia Basuki